ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservers.md

    You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the removed ESXi servers.
    {:note}

-## Adding NFS storage to a stretched cluster across multizone region
+## Adding NFS storage to a multizone instance
 {: #mcv_addingremovingservers-adding-nfs-storage}

-You can add NFS storage to witness and management clusters.
+You can add NFS storage to the witness and management clusters.

 ### Before you add NFS storage
 {: #mcv_addingremovingservers-adding-nfs-storage-prereq}